raynaldlao/Spring_Mass_Simulation/README.md

 # Spring Mass Simulation

-It's a mobile application in Kotlin through Android Studio that allows the simulation of the mechanical movement of a spring attached to a mass.
+This is a mobile application developed in Kotlin using Android Studio.
+It simulates the mechanical movement of a spring attached to a mass.

 # Important files

-There are important files that you need to look :
+Here are some important files that you need to check out:

-- MainActivity.kt : This file contains the program that make the application work.
+- MainActivity.kt : This file contains the program that makes the application work.
 The file is located here : Spring_Mass_Simulation\Spring_Mass_Simulation_Kotlin\app\src\main\java\com\example\spring_mass_simulation_kotlin\MainActivity.kt

-- activity_main.xml : This file contains the interface that make the application work.
+- activity_main.xml : This file contains the interface that makes the application work.
 The file is located here : Spring_Mass_Simulation\Spring_Mass_Simulation_Kotlin\app\src\main\res\layout\activity_main.xml

-- drawable : This folder contains pictures and xml file used for the activity_main.xml.
+- drawable : This folder contains pictures and XML files used for activity_main.xml.
 This folder is located here : Spring_Mass_Simulation\Spring_Mass_Simulation_Kotlin\app\src\main\res\drawable

+# Create device

+ I use the Pixel 2 API 30, with a size of 5.0", and a resolution of 1080x1920.

 # icon.png

 You can use this picture to change the icon of the application.
 You just need to follow this tutorial : https://developer.android.com/codelabs/basic-android-kotlin-training-change-app-icon#0